ExodusMovement/schemasafe/doc/Secure-code-generation.md

 validator/parser code are supposed to be safe against arbitrary code execution, even when both schema and the data being validated were received as untrusted JSON input.

-It should be noted that _supplying untrusted schemas is not recommented_.
+It should be noted that _supplying untrusted schemas is not recommended_.

 Even though they should not cause arbitrary code execution, they can cause DoS.
 Also, security issues can happen on any point of the path, and the best way to avoid the problem is